 Before doing so, here are some other areas where the customer experience has a transformational impact.
 And in today’s connected and digital world, they are all closely and increasingly related with digital marketing from the customer experience viewpoint.
 After all, transformation is a lot about integration around the customer in the broadest sense.

-86% of senior-level marketers agree that it’s critical create a cohesive customer journey
+86% of senior-level marketers agree that it’s critical create a cohesive customer journey (Salesforce and LinkedIn)

 - The transformations within call centers and customer service departments of organizations: led by increasing customer expectations and the increase of channels and data (and changing customer interaction preferences).
 The whole discussion about moving the call center to an omni-channel contact center in which there needs to be a clearer role of the contact center in creating customer value instead of being perceived as a cost center is a lot about customer experience optimization (and cost efficiency).